mikeperry-tor/vanguards/README_SECURITY.md

-Setting aside the attacks that the vanguards addon defends against (which are documented in [README\_TECHNICAL.md](https://github.com/mikeperry-tor/vanguards/blob/reamde/README_TECHNICAL.md)), network adversaries can still perform the following attacks:
+Setting aside the attacks that the vanguards addon defends against (which are documented in [README\_TECHNICAL.md](https://github.com/mikeperry-tor/vanguards/blob/reamde/README_TECHNICAL.md)), network adversaries can still perform attacks that provide the following
+capabilities:

 1. **Determine** your Guard relays, if they run one of your Layer2 middle relays.
 2. **Determine** that you are running an onion service that is using the vanguards